 The island that feels like home. — — It feels like yesterday that we arrived back in Bali.
 A place that feels so much like home to us.
 An island full of so much adventure you would need to live here to really explore it the way it deserves.
 I don’t think a year will go by when we don’t return to our second home. — — Where do you call home? — — 📸 @divertliving #notravellimit

 This is a 10,000 IDR donation to get into but has a series of over 6 waterfalls hidden in a canyon.
 After the mild trek down the paved stairs, it opens up to a deep canyon on right.
 This is what makes it so much fun.
 We spent the afternoon swinging from vines jumping off cliffs and swimming waterfall to waterfall.
-To be honest I can’t believe our first year in Bali we missed this.
+To be honest, I can’t believe our first year in Bali we missed this, it’s really a Bali hidden Gem.
 I think this is one of the Best in Ubud.
 After you are done exploring the canyon you can cross the really crazy bamboo bridge.
 This bridge towers over the 100-foot drop into the canon but leads you to a really old water temple on the side of the mountain.
 It’s really an amazing place.

 There are tons of waterfalls in Ubud.
-You can easily spend days here waterfall hoping from one to another but if you only have a day in Ubud I suggest these two.
+You can easily spend days here chasing waterfalls in Bali from one to another but if you only have a day in Ubud I suggest these two.
 They are pretty close to each other so you can hit all this in one day.
 If you do them in the correct order you should be all alone at both as well.
 I know this sounds hard to believe but I promise we will help make this a day in Ubud to remember.

 Located right down the road from the Ubud Art Market is Campuhan Ridge Walk along the paved hiking trail that runs over 1.5 km.
 Don’t worry its a very easy hike and is a beautiful place for sunset.
 It’s right outside the city so you get a break from the bustling city center.
 On both sides of the path, you will find deep gorge with lush green fields.
 It really is a very peaceful walk and can you believe Campuhan ridge walk is completely free.